Men And Eating Disorders

 So I am relying on the stats from a charity in the UK called BEAT.

-- They estimate that 1.25 million people in the UK have an eating disorder, of which about 300,000 are estimated to be men.
+- They estimate that 1.25 million people in the UK have an eating disorder.
+Of that about 300,000 are estimated to be men.
 So just under 25%.

 - Given how much less likely it is for a man to speak up about an eating disorder – like yours truly – or how many don’t think they have an eating disorder, even though they might, it could be more, both in terms of an actual number and percentage of the eating disorder population.